Joanna is passionate about healthy living, vegan lifestyle, preventing disease by eating whole foods, juicing, and green smoothies.

 Diabetes has been in my family for generations.
-My grandmother was a diabetic, my father is diabetic, and during my pregnancy I almost developed prenatal diabetes.
+My grandmother was diabetic, my father is diabetic, and I almost developed prenatal diabetes during my pregnancy.
 Given my family history and my own personal experience, I've learned a lot about this condition over the years.
-It turns out that there are many things we can do to control our blood sugar though the foods we eat.
+It turns out that there are many things we can do to control our blood sugar through the foods we eat.

 Normal Blood Glucose Levels